Fujiwara no Kenshi (994–1027)

-Life
+Biography

 She was the second daughter of regent Fujiwara no Michinaga and Minamoto no Rinshi/Michiko.
 In 1004, she joined to the court and first was a lady-in-waiting for her older sister, Empress Shoshi.
-She later become the princess consort of Crown Prince Okasada, who had an other consort at that time, Fujiwara no Seishi, who gave birth four sons and two daughters.
+She later become the princess consort of Crown Prince Okasada, who had an other consort at that time, Fujiwara no Seishi, who gave birth to four sons and two daughters.

 Empress

 She was arranged to marry the future Emperor, when Emperor Sanjo ascended the throne in 1012, Kenshi was made Imperial Consort [ja], and in 1013, she became Chūgū (Empress Consort).
 During the prior imperial reign, Kenshi's father had introduced the custom of one Emperor having two Empresses, one with the title Chūgū, and the other with the title Kōgō.
 Fujiwara no Michinaga agreed for Fujiwara no Seishi to be given the title of Empress (Kōgō) but he demonstrated that Seishi was to have lower rank than his daughter in practice, by making sure that no one attended the ceremony in which Seishi was made Empress.
-When the courtiers where summoned to the elevation ceremony of the second Empress, they laughed at the messengers and gathered at the appartemens of the Empress Kenshi instead.
+When the courtiers were summoned to the elevation ceremony of the second Empress, they laughed at the messengers and gathered at the apartments of the Empress Kenshi instead.

 While Empress Seishi was well liked by the Emperor, she was overshadowed in the role of Empress at court by Empress Kenshi.
 Kenshi was reportedly the beautiful, spoiled favorite of her father, and has been described as "willfully extravagant".

 Kenshi had no son, she only had a daughter, who was born in 1013, Imperial Princess Teishi.
 Teishi later become the Empress of Japan, just like her mother.